-♠ : For vehicles with OnStar® or a Bluetooth® system, press to interact with those systems.
+★: For vehicles with OnStar® or a Bluetooth® system, press to interact with those systems.
 See OnStar Overview on page 14-1 or "Bluetooth (Overview)" in the infotainment manual.

 : Press to reject an incoming call, or end a current call.
-Press to mute or unmute the infotainment system when not on a call.
+Press to mute or unmute the infotainment system when not on a call. or : Press to go to the previous or next menu option.